andrew-levy/sweet-sfsymbols/README.md

 >
 > type: `"small" | "medium" | "large"`
 >
-> default: `"small"`
+> default: `"medium"`

 #### `renderingMode`

 The rendering mode of the symbol.
+Learn more about rendering modes [here](https://developer.apple.com/design/human-interface-guidelines/sf-symbols#Rendering-modes).

 > required: no
 >